dojo/docs/quickstart/dom.rst

 document vs. dojo.doc
 ---------------------

 It is very common to see the special global 'document' used throughout JavaScript code.
-When using Dojo, one should reference the global `dojo.doc <dojo/doc>`_ when accessing the current document.
+When using Dojo, one should reference the global :ref:`dojo.doc <dojo/doc>` when accessing the current document.
 For instance:

 .. code-block :: javascript
   :linenos: